-Explicit costs are the costs that a company spends to pay for the wages, raw materials, utilities, advertisements, mortgage, rents etc. We record these costs in the financial statements.
+Explicit costs are the costs that a company spends to pay for the wages, raw materials, utilities, advertisements, mortgage, rents, etc. We record these costs in the financial statements.

-The only condition is that it should be cash outflow of the company.
+The only condition is that it should be a cash outflow of the company.
 The emphasis is on “cash” here.
 That’s why, if an accountant includes depreciation and amortization under explicit costs, it wouldn’t be correct.

 Here’s how we can calculate explicit costs –

 Explicit Costs = Cash outflows that are recorded in the company’s financial statements

 Explanation of Explicit Cost